nickzoic/mpy-tut/tut/witty-cloud.md

    depend on the intensity of light falling on the LDR.

-5. Detect the presence of an object near the board by detecting changes in light input.
+5. Detect the presence of an object near the board by detecting changes in light level.
 How can you reduce the effects of ambient light?